Cai Yuanpei: Women's education

-Cai Yuanpei not only improved women's equity in the education system, such as the first women's admission in 1920 and co-education, but he also advocated feminism to change the traditional Chinese concept of women.
+Cai not only improved women's equity in the education system, such as the first women's admission in 1920 and mixed-sex education, but he also advocated feminism to change the traditional Chinese concept of women.
 Cai successively invited several feminists to teach at Peking University, including Chen Duxiu and Hu Shih.
 They played an important role in Cai's reform of women's education at Peking University, which was a breakthrough in the history of Chinese education.

-Educational thoughts
+Pedagogy

 Education independence

-In the journal, New Education (新教育), Cai Yuanpei proposed that education must be independent of the government.
+In the journal New Education (新教育), Cai proposed that education must be independent of the government.
 He tried to protect the University Council from direct control by the government.

-"Liberality" and "democracy"
+Liberality and democracy

-Cai Yuanpei raised the traditional virtue of “righteousness (义), reciprocity (恕) and humanity (仁)” based on the Western ideas of "Freedom, equity, fraternity".
+Cai raised the traditional virtue of “righteousness (义), reciprocity (恕) and humanity (仁)” based on the Western ideas of "Freedom, equity, fraternity".
 He was committed to establishing academic freedom and a pure research atmosphere at Peking University.
 He also tried to protect the freedom of educators and students, in education reform.
 Among the teaching staff at Peking University, there were many representatives of the new cultural movement such as Li Dazhao, Hu Shih, and Chen Duxiu.
 He also assembled notable conservative and old-fashioned scholars such as Gu Hongming and Liu Shipei to teaching at Peking University.

 Five types of education

-He advocated practising five types of education in the education system.
-The five types of education refer to military education for citizen (军国民教育), utilitarian education (实利主义教育), civic education (公民道德教育), education for a world view (世界观教育), and aesthetic education (美感学教育)."
+Cai advocated practising five types of education in the education system.
+The five types of education refer to military education for citizen (军国民教育), utilitarian education (实利主义教育), civic education (公民道德教育), education for a world view (世界观教育), and aesthetic education (美感学教育).

 Other thought

 Women

-Cai Yuanpei's perspectives on women combined both traditionalism and modernism.
+Cai's perspectives on women combined both traditionalism and modernism.
 He believed in the subordinate, Confucian, relationship between husband and wife, holding that men rule outside the house, and women inside it (男主外女主内).
 His views on women's virtues were also conventional, including, for example, the idea that mothers should be the educators of their children.
 He held that an unmarried woman was not a virtuous one.
 Cai Yuanpei was a proponent of women's right to divorce and remarry.
 He strongly opposed foot binding and concubinage, both of which were widely practiced in China at the time.
 He also advocated education equity as well as physical education for women.

 Political thoughts

-He advocated anarchism about anti-oppression to reestablish human civilization.
+He advocated anarchism about anti-oppression to re-establish human civilization.
 But he emphasized the importance of “a complete state”, which is partly influenced by Western Anarchism's views on the state and the family.
 Cai Yuanpei's view on anarchism mainly targets to abolish the colonial oppression China suffered.
 He studied anarcho-communism and was influenced by Pierre-Joseph Proudhon, Mikhail Bakunin, and Peter Kropotkin.